etunisie

 Can I bring euros into Tunisia?

 Yes, in any quantity.
-But if the cash, traveller's cheques and gold combined exceed the equivalent of TND 25,000 (~€7,500), you must fill in the white currency declaration form on arrival.
-Keep the stamped copy.
+But if the cash, traveller's cheques, gold and negotiable instruments combined reach the equivalent of TND 20,000 (~€6,000 / $6,500) or more, you MUST fill in the currency declaration form at customs on arrival (Arrêté du 24 juillet 2019).
+The declaration costs a TND 10 fiscal stamp.
+Keep the stamped copy — you'll need it to re-export what you didn't spend.

 Can I bring Tunisian dinar into the country?